Here are some of the Centrelink benefits available

 Family tax benefit

-There are two different family tax Centrelink benefits.
-You’ll know them as payments A and B. You are paid Family Tax Benefit A based on how many children you have.
-Whereas Family Tax Benefit B is for single parents, non-parent guardians/carers, and couples with only one main source of income.
+There are two different types of family tax Centrelink benefits.
+You’ll know them as payments A and B. Family Tax Benefit A is paid based on how many children you have.
+On the other hand, Family Tax Benefit B is for single parents, non-parent guardians/carers, and couples with only one main source of income.

-This is a short term payment if you need to take off work to care for your new child.
-Although, to be eligible for this type of payment you must have been working for 10 consecutive months in the 13-month period before the birth of your child.
+This is a short-term payment if you need to take time off work to care for your new child.
+Although, to be eligible for this type of payment you must have been working for 10 consecutive months in the 13-months before the birth of your child.
 However, this is not required to be full-time work.
 You can receive up to $695 per month for up to 18 weeks with this type of payment.

 This is one of the Centrelink benefits that is meant to assist with the payment of childcare costs.
 For this type of Centrelink benefit, your child must be attending a registered and approved child care centre.
 In addition, you must be the person responsible for paying the fees of your child.
 Your child must also be immunised.